 “The Enchantment loop should be on every ultra runners bucket list,” said Joel Rhyner of Run Wenatchee, a local running group that puts on races and group runs in the area.
 “It is 18-20 miles of epic single-track in the Alpine Lakes Wilderness, Colchuck Lake, Aasgaard Pass and Enchantment lakes area that is one of the most beautiful loop runs in the U.S.”

 Every year, Leavenworth hosts the Oktoberfest Marathon and Half Marathon and raises money for cancer research.
 The USATF-certified marathon course begins near the Alpine Lakes Wilderness Area and includes both paved and dirt trails through the Icicle Canyon and town of Leavenworth.
-The event takes place on September 30, 2017, as part of a 3-week Oktoberfest Celebration.
+The event takes place in October as part of a 3-week Oktoberfest Celebration.

 Runners share many of the trails with the mountain biking enthusiasts in the area.
 At Stevens Pass Ski Resort approximately 45 minutes from Leavenworth, the ski trails turn into a mountain bike park when the snow melts, and includes adventures for riders of all abilities.